wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

     * field can be hidden in user's profile
 	[all]

-    * field can be hidden in A&U Extended page
+    * field can be hidden in Users Extended page
 	[all]

     * field can be hidden in Search Engine (only if you installed the template)